Brady–Belichick era: 2007: 16–0 record, close to perfection

 In 2007, the Patriots became the first team to win every regular season game since the NFL schedule was extended to 16 games.
 They outscored opposing teams by an average of 36–17.
 Brady won MVP for the first time in his career, throwing for 4800 yards and an NFL record 50 touchdowns.
 Wide receiver Randy Moss, traded to New England from the Oakland Raiders for a 4th round pick, caught an NFL record 23 touchdown passes, a record that still stands.
 After beating the Jacksonville Jaguars and San Diego Chargers in the playoffs, New England suffered their first defeat of the season at the hands of the New York Giants in Super Bowl XLII, 17–14, the same team New England had beaten in week 17 to cap the 16–0 record.
-Super Bowl XLII became renowned for the miraculous play made by Eli Manning and David Tyree, which became known as The Helmet Catch.
+Super Bowl XLII became renowned for the miraculous play made by Eli Manning and David Tyree, which became known as the Helmet Catch.
 With the loss, the Patriots failed to match the 1972 Miami Dolphins, the only team in NFL history to complete a perfect season (regular season and playoffs).

 2008–2010: Brady's injury and more playoff disappointments

 The 2008 season started off with disaster for the Patriots, when Brady suffered a season-ending knee injury in Week 1 versus the Kansas City Chiefs.
-Despite the loss of Brady, Belichick coached the Patriots, with backup QB Matt Cassel under center, to a respectable 11–5 record.
+Despite the loss of Brady, Belichick coached the Patriots, with backup quarterback Matt Cassel under center, to a respectable 11–5 record.
 A series of division and conference tiebreakers made the 11–5 Miami Dolphins AFC East champions and allowed the 11–5 Baltimore Ravens to clinch the sixth and final conference playoff berth.
 The 2008 Patriots became the second 11-win team in NFL history to not make the playoffs (the other being the 1985 Denver Broncos).

 The 2009 season was important for several reasons.
 They started the year with a comeback against the Buffalo Bills to go 1–0.
-Their week 6 opponent, the Tennessee Titans, were the only team that the Patriots faced that season who had already lost a game.
-The Patriots beat the Titans 59–0, tying the NFL record for the largest blowout since the 1970 merger.
+In week 6 the Patriots beat the Tennessee Titans 59–0, tying the NFL record for the largest blowout since the 1970 merger.
 After a string of losses, including a heartbreaking road loss to the undefeated Indianapolis Colts, the Patriots finished 10–6 but lost to the Baltimore Ravens 33–14 in the Wild Card round.
 Brady had a comeback year, throwing for 4,300 yards and 28 touchdowns.

 In 2010, the Patriots went 14–2 and won the AFC East outright.
 Brady became the first unanimous NFL MVP, as well as the Offensive Player of the year.
 Despite all of the regular season hype, the Patriots failed to live up to it in the playoffs, losing in the Divisional Round to the division rival New York Jets 28–21.